Houjue92/Trip-Review/README.md

     Frontend: The frontend web pages are built with EJS engine, CSS, Bootstrap.
 All the template is located in Views folder.

 (3) Development environment:
     This web application was originally developed in Cloud9 Cloud Services online integrated development environment.
 Now Cloud9 is no longer exiting(Acquisited by Amazon Web Services).
-Git was used for version control, v12deploed and V13 is not accessible somehow(Tring to found out the reason).
-But v12 is already a
+Git was used for version control, v12deploed and V13 is not accessible somehow(tring to found out the reason).
+But v12 is already a almost complete version, most o source code is accesible in here.